v-Ajnava/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/New-AzServiceBusTopic.md

 ```

 ### -SizeInBytes
-Specifies the size of the topic in bytes.
+SizeInBytes - the size of the queue in bytes

 ```yaml
 Type: System.Nullable`1[System.Int64]